Retouched-Project/bronze-monkey/README.md

 </p>

 > [!NOTE]
-> **This is not an officially supported Ntrome Ltd. or Infrared5 Inc. product.**
+> **This is not an officially supported Nitrome Ltd. or Infrared5 Inc. product.**

 # Bronze Monkey
-A Sans I/O library that implements the Brass Monkey protocol specification.
+A Rust library that implements the Brass Monkey protocol specification.
 API stability not guaranteed.

 ## TODO